Cluster Resource Management for Dynamic Workloads by Online Optimization

 Consider a long job stream whose composition and workload profile may change periodically over time.
 This change could be due to changes in the types of jobs and their proportions and/or the datasets on which the jobs operate.
-The goal here is to decide on the most performance and cost effective IaaS cluster, including consideration of autoscaling costs, dynamic changes to the effective capacities and prices of services considered, or new service offerings.
+A goal here is to decide on the most performance and cost effective IaaS cluster, including consideration of autoscaling costs, dynamic changes to the effective capacities and prices of services considered, or new service offerings.

 First, consider a stream of the same type of job, e.g., the jobs are described by the same DAG of component tasks, for a fixed cluster.
-In addition, we assume that the size of the input dataset is the same for every job.
 Let $x_{k}$ be the cluster configuration for the $n^{\rm th}$ job (e.g., indicating the total number of cores in the cluster).
 Starting with a random configuration for $x_0$, we apply annealing over the course of the job stream with minimizing objective